judus/minimal-framework/README.md

 Minimal is a web application framework.

 This repo contains only the required directories for a new project.
-The framework core is here: https://github.com/judus/maduser-minimal
+Composer will download the framework core

+https://github.com/judus/maduser-minimal

 ## Requirements